 The Cross Community Working Group recommends that the existing guideline under the Applicant Guidebook with regards to alpha-3 codes on the ISO-3166-1 list evolve to make all alpha-3 codes for application as gTLDs in future new gTLD rounds.
 Tied to this recommendation are two conditions:

-The legal entity applying for a string comprising an ISO-3166-1 alpha-3 code must not market the TLD in competition with any existing two-character TLDs.
+The legal entity applying for a string comprising an ISO-3166-1 alpha-3 code must not market the TLD so they could be confused with existing two-character TLDs.
 This must be contractually enforceable through the relevant registry agreement between the successful applicant and ICANN.

-Existing string similarity rules, and existing rules regarding geographic names shall not be affected by this recommendation.
+Existing string similarity rules and existing rules regarding geographic names shall not be affected by this recommendation.

 Rational